 Treatment depends on the severity of the stroke and any complications you may have.
 If you have vision problems, your doctor will refer you to a neuro-ophthalmologist or neuro-optometrist.
 They’ll determine a rehabilitation plan that should help restore some of your vision or help you to adjust to any vision loss.

-Your doctor may recommend compensatory vision therapy, which uses prisms to shift images from the field of your vision that’s impaired to your functioning field of vision.
+Your doctor may recommend compensatory vision therapy.
+This therapy uses prisms to shift images from the field of your vision that’s impaired to your functioning field of vision.

 You may require ongoing emotional support, rehabilitation, and medications.
 Continue to see your doctor and take medications as recommended.
 You should also participate in any rehabilitation plan your doctor recommends.

-You may not be able to prevent a stroke, but you can reduce your risk by doing the following:
+You may not be able to prevent a stroke entirely, but you can reduce your risk by making certain lifestyle changes: